bufbuild/buf-action/MIGRATION.md

 ```

 The following parameters have been altered:
-  - `create_visibility` is not editable.
+  - `create_visibility` is not setable.
 The default visibility is `private`.
   - `draft` is not setable.
 The default behavior of the action is to set the
     labels using the `--git-metadata` flag.
 This will set the `--label` flag to
     the branch name.
+Drafts have been deprecated in favor of labels.

 ```yaml